-Enterprise Resource Planning software (ERP) can be an invaluable addition to your business.
-It can also present some significant challenges that many business leaders are unprepared for.
-While the benefits of ERP software can be tremendous, it requires a substantial commitment of time, planning and financial resources.
+Enterprise Resource Planning software (ERP) is an invaluable addition to your business.
+It also presents some significant challenges that many business leaders are unprepared for.
+While the benefits of ERP software are tremendous, it requires a substantial commitment of time, planning and financial resources.

 ERP Software Research

 The first step is research.
 You need to identify what functionality you need in a software package and research the available platforms.
 Traditionally, Enterprise Resource Planning software will replace all, or at least the vast majority of your current systems.
 You will no longer need to use a combination of tools (accounting software, production management applications, spreadsheets, etc.) to accomplish the same outcomes.
-Generally speaking, all of your business functions, from manufacturing to HR to financials, will be consolidated into a single technology solution.
-This provides incredible visibility and efficiencies but also adds a layer of complexity when searching for a solution that will meet your needs.
+Generally speaking, all of your business functions from manufacturing to HR to financials, will be consolidated into a single technology solution.
+This provides incredible visibility and efficiencies to your business.
+But it also adds a layer of complexity when searching for a solution that will meet your needs.

 The good news is that technology is advancing at a faster rate than at any time in history.
 The number of software providers is seemingly limitless.
 Start by simply conducting an internet search for “[insert industry here] ERP software”.
 You can refine this as much as necessary until you find a suitable list of applications.
 I would strongly recommend that you create a simple spreadsheet to compare your available options.
-This dramatically simplifies the comparison process, especially since you can expect to suffer from information overload and will likely not recall specific features of each platform.
+This dramatically simplifies the comparison process.
+Especially since you can expect to suffer from information overload.
+You will likely not recall specific features of each platform.

-I recently implemented an ERP project and narrowed our initial list of options to no fewer than eight different providers.
+I recently implemented an ERP project.
+We narrowed our initial list of options to no fewer than eight different providers.
 It didn’t take long before I was unable to tell one application from the other.
 Be sure to rank the importance of features on your comparison list.
 Some functions will be mission-critical, while others may be simply “nice to have” or even relatively unimportant.
 Software providers are salespeople, so make sure that the fancy upgrades are really necessary and not just pretty bells and whistles.
-Defining the required features is up to you, not the software vendor.
+Defining the required feature set is up to you, not the software vendor.

 Once you’ve narrowed the field to a reasonable number, you can start arranging for software demonstrations for each ERP.
 This is a very time consuming process.
 You will sit through countless hours of conference calls discussing a mind-numbing amount of detail but this is a critical, necessary process.
 You need to make sure that any application that makes your short list has been vetted thoroughly enough that it won’t present any show-stopping surprises later.